coltonsr77/Uzi-Discord-Bot/README.md

    ```

 2. **Configure environment variables**
-   - Copy `.env.example` to `.env` and fill in your bot token and client ID and Gemini api key and The Github repo.
+   - Copy `.env.example` to `.env` and fill in your bot token, client ID, User ID, and github repo.

 3. **Run the bot**